Mufulira Wanderers F.C.

-Mufulira Wanderers are Zambia's most successful football club, based in the Copperbelt town of Mufulira, and compete in the Zambia Super League after their promotion from the Zambia National Division One at the end of 2023–24.
+Mufulira Wanderers is a Zambian football club, based in the Copperbelt town of Mufulira, and compete in the Zambia Super League after their promotion from the Zambia National Division One at the end of 2023–24.

-Popularly known as Mighty Mufulira Wanderers, the club has won 49 trophies and has also produced some of the country's greatest players.
-However they have struggled in recent years, spending nine years in Division I between 2006 and 2015, and having not won any honours since 1997.
+Popularly known as Mighty Mufulira Wanderers AKA Abena Milambo, the club has won 49 trophies and has also produced some of the country's greatest players.
+However, the club has experienced a decline in performance in recent years, spending nine years in Division I between 2006 and 2015, and having not won any honours since 1997.

 History

 1953–1959: Early years

 Mufulira Wanderers Football Club was formed in 1953 as Mufulira Mine Team when mine workers demanded their own team to rival the town's municipal-run team Mufulira Football Club which later became Mufulira Blackpool.
 So the Mufulira Mine Team came into existence from the merger of teams that took part in tribal matches and like Blackpool, affiliated to the Copperbelt African Football Association.
 The team played their games at Mutende ground and was coached by Welfare Officer Jim Crow.

 The British influence was unmistakable in the names Blackpool and later Wanderers, as well as the striped shirts that both teams wore.
 Some of the first players in the Wanderers team were Dominic Mwenya, George Kangwa, Joseph James Chongo, Hastings George Camukongo Bwalya Mpolokoso, Fidelis Bwete, McLean Kabwe, Alphonso Bwalya and Penius "Kapenta" Chirwa.

 The newly formed team competed favourably against teams like Roan Mine, Nchanga Mine, Rhokana Mine, Luanshya All Blacks, Chingola Eleven Wise Men, Bancroft North End and town mates Blackpool.
 Apart from the main team, the club had two reserve sides whose games would precede those of the first team on match day.

 In 1956, Samuel "Zoom" Ndhlovu, who would go on to become Wanderers' most iconic figure and Zambia's greatest forward of the sixties, joined the team from Kankoyo Mine School and started out in the third team.
 He was joined by George Sikazwe the following year and the two were the youngest members at the club.
 By 1959, goalkeeper Bwete and the trio of Ndhlovu, Sikazwe and Chirwa had formed a combination which would launch the team to greater heights.
 The same trio was co-opted into the welfare section of mine community development as club organizers together with Harwood Chimaliro, who would go on to serve as Wanderers' administrator for 20 years until his retirement in 1978.